 Section 6.
 The Board shall determine if a site visit is necessary, and if so, shall conduct the visit in a timely manner to make a determination on the product challenge.
 If the vendor is found in violation, the Board will then take a formal vote giving the Manager or President the power to take appropriate action.
 Actions may include fines, site inspection, suspension or expulsion.

 Section 7.
 A member may appeal any disciplinary action taken against them by providing to the Board a petition of support signed by at least two-thirds of the voting membership.

 Section I. These Bylaws shall be amended by a two-thirds vote of those members in good standing in attendance at the annual meeting.
-Proposed changes of the Bylaws shall be in writing and provided to all members at least twenty-one days prior to the annual meeting.
+Proposed changes of the Bylaws shall be in writing and/or electronically provided to all members at least twenty-one days prior to the annual meeting.

 ADOPTED: January 6, 1994